 70, avenue des Champs-Elysées, 75008

-This time, the hotel we’re talking about is no longer close to the Champs but actually on the Champs!
+This time, the hotel we’re talking about is no longer close to the Champs Elysées but actually on it!

 You can choose either a room that overlooks the Champs-Elysées or a room overlooking the courtyard.
 The rooms are simple, with no excessive embellishments, and their decoration will surely remind you of the comfort of your private home.
 You’ll be surrounded by the rooms’ beige and brown shades that create a soft and quiet cocoon.
 Furthermore, the hotel comprises several family suites: it’s the ideal place to show your children what a luxury hotel looks like!